prototypefund/reproducible-website/_events/berlin2017/ReproducibleSummitIIIEventDocumentation.md

 source package

-- Cross distro comparision?
+- Cross distro comparison?
 "Is the upstream source of XYZ version ABC the same as that in all other distros" only trust keys that have been around some time (new keys a cheap, so people can always restart a new identity